gluster/glusterfs-java-filesystem/README.md

 # Use

+A Vagrantfile in the root of this repository sets up a VM with a volume called *foo* at IP address *172.31.31.31* on a private network.

-The [Example.java](glusterfs-java-filesystem-example/src/main/java/com/peircean/glusterfs/example/Example.java) file in the glusterfs-java-filesystem-example project provides a demonstration of the capabilities of this project from a high level consumer's point of view.
+The [Example.java](glusterfs-java-filesystem-example/src/main/java/com/peircean/glusterfs/example/Example.java) file in the glusterfs-java-filesystem-example project provides a demonstration of the capabilities of this project from a high level consumer's point of view, it connects to the volume on the vagrant VM.

-`glusterfs-java-filesystem-example/src/main/java/com/peircean/glusterfs/example/Example.java`

-The example program can be run with maven by executing `mvn exec:exec` in the glusterfs-java-filesystem-example directory.
+To run:

+    cd glusterfs-java-filesystem-example
+    vagrant up
+    mvn exec:exec

 # Roadmap

 ### TODO:

-- Watch files for changes
-    Complete except for GlusterWatchKeyTest
 - Advanced synchronous file I/O
     Seeking & reading/writing a portion of a file
 - Delete files